When Lyme Arthritis in Children Is Mistaken for Juvenile Idiopathic Arthritis

 What is Lyme arthritis?

-Lyme arthritis is a late manifestation of Lyme disease that commonly affects large joints—especially the knee—and may develop weeks to months after infection.
+Lyme arthritis is a later manifestation of Lyme disease that commonly causes visible swelling of one or a few large joints, especially the knee.

 How is Lyme arthritis diagnosed in children?